It opens your abdomen (belly), where urine leaves your body.

 Tips to avoid getting a hernia

 Often the abdominal muscle around your stoma is weak.
-To minimize the risk of developing a hernia, avoid constipation (straining to have a bowel movement), coughing a lot or very hard, lifting heavy objects, or straining.
+To minimize the risk of developing a hernia, avoid constipation (straining to have a bowel movement), coughing a lot or very hard, lifting heavy objects, or testing.

 It takes up to a year for the inside of your body to heal after surgery, so pay attention to how your body feels.
 If you feel pain during any activity, stop doing it.
 Call your doctor’s office if the pain does not go away.